aws-containers/eks-app-mesh-polyglot-demo/README.md

-This repository is used for many AWS EKS workshops
+This repository is used for many AWS EKS workshops in https://catalog.workshops.aws/eks-immersionday/en-US

 ## 1. Workshop on Polyglot Microservices in EKS